 A Universal Definition of Disease

-The state of disease within this framework can be defined as a state where an organism succumbs to the competition from other organisms or to stressors of environmental origin, leading to a transient or persistent decline of physiologic functions.
-In contrast, succeeding to to sustain equilibrium across time under the constant pressures of life equals health.
-These are very broad definitions, but they are probably as true today as at any time-point in the past, and also at every level in biology.
 Today, we are mostly protected from competition for our place in the food chain and from environmental stressors such as heat and cold.
 Also, industrial civilisation has a firm parasitic grip on the organisms that constitutes the human food-supply.
 So in theory, we should be thriving.
-But despite our near total dominance of natural ecosystems and centuries of scientific advancements, chronic disease is still very prevalent, even more so today than ever before.17)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6351821/ The cited reasons for this found in the literature are numerous.
+But despite our near total dominance of natural ecosystems and centuries of scientific advancements, chronic disease is still very prevalent, even more so today than ever before.18)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6351821/ The cited reasons for this found in the literature are numerous.
 Besides the “evolutionary miss-match hypothesis” mentioned briefly in the beginning and many other related theories, another common perspective is that the increased prevalence of chronic disease is just an inevitable consequence of an increasing part of the population now reaching post-reproductive age, and that health is not a primary force for natural selection.
-Age also cause a gradual functional decline, and indeed this contributes to the overall picture, but studies has shown that ageing of the population only explains about one third of the increased chronic disease prevalence seen now in modern society.18)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4970764/ However, still none of these common perspectives provides a viable explanation as to why chronic disease occurs in the first place apart from just being avoidable or unavoidable defects.
+Age also cause a gradual functional decline, and indeed this contributes to the overall picture, but studies has shown that ageing of the population only explains about one third of the increased chronic disease prevalence seen now in modern society.19)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4970764/ However, none of these common perspectives can help us answer the question as to why chronic disease occurs in the first place, apart from them just being avoidable or unavoidable defects.

-I believe that the reason we have yet to figure this out is that we have the wrong perspective on disease and that therefore we are failing to properly recognise that there are ecological workings behind expressions of pathological phenotypes in organisms.
+I believe that the reason why this remains an unsolved mystery in modern medicine is that we have the wrong perspective on what disease truly represents, and therefore we are failing to properly recognise that there are ecological workings behind expressions of pathological phenotypes in organisms.
 Still, common theories for the origin of chronic non-communicable disease such as rheumatoid arthritis instead pits the body up against itself, and blames random genetic defects for what on the surface looks like friendly-fire from the immune-system (read the section on inflammation for an in-depth explanation of the “why” in autoimmune disease).
 The origin of this kind of reasoning goes back historically to a faulty dichotomisation of disease into infectious and non-infections categories that came because of an overestimation of the specificity of in-vitro microbial cultures, producing false-negative results that still constitutes the foundation for our understanding of non-communicable disease.
-The labeling of non-communicable disease might also be inappropriate because of the communicability of environmental factors, and also when considering that studies on gut-microbial transplants has shown many of them to be transferable (at least in experimental settings), hence contagious by definition.19)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6711186/20)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6767494/21)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4348024/ The believed absence of a rival biological will might be a reason why most pathophysiological explanations resorts to reductionistic terminology like “aberrant responses”, implying faulty reactions to relatively harmless environmental stimuli.
+The labeling of non-communicable disease might also be inappropriate because of the communicability of environmental factors, and also when considering that studies on gut-microbial transplants has shown many of them to be transferable (at least in experimental settings), hence contagious by definition.20)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6711186/21)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6767494/22)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4348024/ The believed absence of a rival biological will might be a reason why most pathophysiological explanations resort to reductionistic terminology like “aberrant responses”, implying faulty reactions to relatively harmless environmental stimuli.
 Like the body is just getting in its own way, and playing the devils advocate one could argue that it is the only sensible way to look at pathology if we were indeed the only organism involved.
 If we instead consider that that the expression of common pathological phenotypes is the result of an interaction with rival organisms, the pieces of the puzzle starts to come together, and things starts to make more sense.

 Principles of Parasitology and Predation Can Explain Pathological Phenotypes

-There is a problem that comes with a life characterised by abundance, but it only becomes visible when we look at the situation through an ecological lens.
-When an organism manages to acquire valuable resources at a rate that exceeds its immediate need and capacity for efficient storage, they become increasingly attractive targets for parasites.
+There is a problem that comes with a life characterised by abundance such as ours, but it only becomes visible when we look at the situation through an ecological lens.
+When an organism manages to acquire valuable resources at a rate that exceeds its immediate need and capacity for safe and efficient storage, they become increasingly attractive targets for parasites.
 Wether it be large ones such as foxes and squirrels, or microscopic ones such as bacteria and fungi.

 It is my suspicion that this is whats going on at the core of chronic non-communicable disease and that the subtle progression of inflammatory and degenerative tissue phenotypes might be the result of local and systemic physiological processes succumbing to a persistent parasitic/predatory threat coming from the commensal microbiome.